 You will need both the Juice and Zest of the Lemon to get a nice lemony flavour.
 The Greek Yogurt will help make these muffins super moist and compliment the sourness of the lemon too.

-To make these Lemon Puppy Seed Muffins, you will need (see quantities below):
+To make these Lemon Puppy Seed Muffins, you will need (scroll down to recipe card below for all quantities):

 - Poppy Seeds